Multimedia-Avesta/django_wce_transcriptions/README.md

 This app is tested with Django 3.2.

-It requires the MUYA-WCE api and accounts apps to be installed.
-ADD LINKS
+It requires the MUYA-WCE api (https://github.com/Multimedia-Avesta/django_wce_api) and accounts (https://github.com/Multimedia-Avesta/django_wce_accounts) apps to be installed.

 The app requires Celery (https://docs.celeryproject.org/en/stable/) and a message broker such as RabbitMQ (https://www.rabbitmq.com/) for handling the long running task of uploading and indexing the transcriptions.
 It has